-It is mandatory that one or more riders briefing are held before the start of the racing day.
+It is mandatory that one or more riders briefing (s) is/are held before the start of the racing day.

-The riders which are late or absent from this briefing will need to see immediately the R.D. or O.O.D. for a special safety briefing and will be penalised according to rule 312.
+The riders who are late or absent from this briefing will need to see immediately the R.D. or O.O.D. for a special safety briefing and will be penalised according to rule 310.